Grants

 Selection criteria

 Eucalypt Australia is aware of the effort and time taken preparing applications.
-The Board is reviewing the grant-making strategy for 2026 to 2028 and is not reviewing ad hoc or unsolicited applications at this time.
-In a competitive research environment, priority will be given to applications based on:
+In a competitive grants environment, priority will be given to applications based on:

 - alignment with the Trust’s funding priorities.